 [WARNING: The following story contains spoilers from the Season 5 finale of Justified.
 Read at your own risk.]

-Send questions to firstname.lastname@example.org and follow me on Twitter!
+Send questions and comments to email@example.com and follow me on Twitter!

 Question: Justified is the very best cable has to offer.
 It is well written and the actors seem to have been born to play those characters.
 I cannot believe how you can love and hate a person at the same time, but with Boyd (Walton Goggins), that is the way it is.
 Raylan (Timothy Olyphant) is the good/bad guy that women want to love and men want to kill or the very least knock out!
 Please tell me that Art (Nick Searcy) and Raylan are going to end as friends.
 Raylan and Art were more than friends by the second season and I would hate to think Art would distance himself from Raylan because he did not intervene when Nicky Augustine got his just desserts! — Ann

 The sun is quickly setting on Justified.